C.J. Abrams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 24th-ranked team ERA among all MLB pitching staffs (4.63).
+- The Phillies' 4.70 team ERA ranks 25th across all MLB pitching staffs.

-- Phillies pitchers combine to give up 60 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- Wheeler gets the start for the Phillies, his 12th of the season.
-He is 4-4 with a 3.60 ERA and 76 strikeouts through 65 2/3 innings pitched.
+- Strahm (4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched) makes the start for the Phillies, his eighth of the season.

-- In his last appearance on Saturday against the Atlanta Braves, the right-hander tossed eight scoreless innings while surrendering three hits.
+- His most recent time out was out of the bullpen on Thursday when the left-hander tossed two innings against the New York Mets, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.